MovingBlocks/Terasology/ESOF-docs/Software Architecture.md

 All these views are linked through the use case view (the +1), whose diagram was developed in the last report.

-### Logical View
+## Logical View

 The logical view mainly focuses on the functional requirements and what the system (in another words, Terasology as a whole) should provide to its users.
-With this in mind, the system is decomposed in several abstractions and depicted as packages, object and object classes.
+With this in mind, the system is decomposed in several abstractions and depicted as packages.
 The following package diagram describes this decomposition:

 <center> ![Package Diagram](UML Models/Package_Diagram.png) </center>